If there’s one thing that comes to mind with the fall season, it’s leaves changing color from green to vibrant reds, oranges, and yellows.

-2. Cut a section of green paper out for the grass at the bottom of the picture and glue onto the blue cardstock.
+Cut a section of green paper out for the grass at the bottom of the picture and glue it onto the blue cardstock.

-2. Using the brown paper and pen, trace your child’s hand and wrist, flaring out at the wrist a little to make it look like a tree trunk.
+Using the brown paper and pencil, trace your child’s hand, wrist and forearm, flaring out at the end a little to make it look like a tree trunk.

 That’s all there is to it!

-If you want to make this into more of a Thanksgiving craft for kids, have your kids write one thing they’re thankful for on all the leaves before they glue them onto the paper.
+If you want to make this into more of a Thanksgiving craft for kids, we have a perfect idea!

 Whether you make this handprint craft into a gratitude exercise or a simple art activity, your kids will love making it this fall!